 Stepping through a fully secure walkway delegates arrived into a ‘pop-up’ cinema space complete with state of the art AV equipment and even flip up cinema style chairs.
 Jam-packed with delegates from morning until late attending a full programme of industry led talks, debates and film showings – this space was very much a “Wildscreen” venue.

-We were honoured to be involved in such an exciting event with such a strong environmentally-friendly ethos.
+We were honoured to be involved in the Bristol Wildlife Festival, such an exciting event with such a strong environmentally-friendly ethos.